kworkflow/kworkflow/documentation/tutorials/pomodoro-report.rst

 minutes to make sure that you know how to reproduce the issue; you can start with::

-  kw pomodoro --time 30m --tag "Super weird bug" --description "Let's make sure that I know how to reproduce this bug..."
+  kw pomodoro --set-timer 30m --tag "Super weird bug" --description "Let's make sure that I know how to reproduce this bug..."

 Notice that you can use the short version of the above command::